 WHAT IS IRRITABLE BOWL SYNDROM?

-Irritable bowel syndrome is a disorder that leads to abdominal pain and cramping, changes in bowel movements, and other symptoms.
+Irritable bowel syndrome is a common condition that causes abdominal pain and cramping, changes in bowel movements, and other symptoms.

 Causes, incidence, and risk factors